patryk-bernasiewicz/gdzie-jest-kosz/README.md

 ## Features

 - Real-time location tracking
-- Real-time trash bin tracking in the user’s area
+- Real-time trash bin tracking in the user's area
 - User authentication with Clerk
 - Map integration using Leaflet and OpenStreetMap
 - Context menu for submitting new bin locations